kevinzakka/recurrent-visual-attention/README.md

 ## Results

-After training for 124 epochs, I am able to reach `98.300%` accuracy on the validation set and `98.62%` accuracy on the test set.
-This is equivalent to `1.38%` test error compared to `1.29%` reported in the paper.
+After training for 136 epochs, I am able to reach `98.300%` accuracy on the validation set and `98.62%` accuracy on the test set.
+This is equivalent to `1.38%` test error, compared to `1.29%` reported in the paper.
+I haven't done random search on the policy standard deviation to tune it, so I expect the test error can be reduced to sub `1%` error.

 ```
 [*] Number of model parameters: 209,677